Share this page:

 - In June, BankTrack publishes its 1st anniversary assessment of the Equator Principles.

-- In January, twelve civil society organizations launch a new network under the name of BankTrack.
+- In January, twelve civil society organizations publicly launch BankTrack as a network at the World Economic Forum in Davos.

 - The Quantum Leap project merges with the Netherlands based Focus on Finance (FoF) research project, coordinated by Dutch consultant firm AIDEnvironment.

-- In October, a meeting of finance campaigners in Netherlands takes place.
+- In October, a meeting of finance campaigners takes place in Bakkum, the Netherlands.
 The Focus on Finance project is remodelled as an NGO network with an advocacy mission.
 FoF hires a full time coordinator to oversee development of this network.
 The Bakkum meeting is considered the formal birth of the network that later will become BankTrack.

 - In June, ten major banks launch the Equator Principles.
 FoF members active before and during launch, become prime target of work.

 - In January, release of the Collevecchio Declaration at the World Economic Forum in Davos.
-Some Collevecchio signatory organizations engage with private banks on draft principles for project finance.
+Some Collevecchio signatory organisations engage with private banks on draft principles for project finance.

 - Meeting of NGO campaigners in the Italian village of Collevecchio to draft the first civil society statement on the role of financial sector and sustainability.
-Over 100 civil society organizations sign up to it.
+Over 100 civil society organisations sign up.

 - Private banks increasingly begin to feel the pressure of civil society.
 NGOs start highly visible campaigns on projects co-financed by private banks, such as the OCP pipeline in Ecuador, the Chad Cameroon oil pipeline, the Camisea gas project in Peru and the financing of oil palm plantations in Indonesia and Malaysia.